Mental Health Facilities Albuquerque, NM

 Hopeworks

-Hopeworks is one of mental health facilities in Albuquerque, New Mexico, located at 1201 3rd Street Nw, 87102 zip code.
+Hopeworks is a mental health treatment clinic in Albuquerque, New Mexico, located at 1201 3rd Street Nw, in the 87102 zip code.
 Hopeworks provides outpatient treatment.
-Hopeworks provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Hopeworks provides cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, young adults and adults.
 Hopeworks also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Hopeworks include supported employment, family psychoeducation and suicide prevention services.
+Additional services provided by Hopeworks consist of mentoring/peer support/consumer-run services, psychosocial rehabilitation services and family psychoeducation.

 Learn More